 The 18th Amendment through entry No 49 of the Federal Legislative List has also removed sales tax on Services from the domain of the federation.
 However, there are some issues of harmonizing service taxes throughout the provinces.
-While Sindh has moved ahead by passing the law Sindh Sales Tax on Services Act, 2011 and formed a Sindh Revenue Board.
-The federation is still collecting taxes on Services even in Sindh.
-Another issue is that the tax-payers feel discriminated against since other provinces are still in the process of finalising the rates and categories of services deemed taxable Sindh has started collecting tax on Services.
+While Sindh has moved ahead by passing the Sindh Sales Tax on Services Act, 2011 and formed a Sindh Revenue Board, the federation is still collecting taxes on Services even in Sindh.
+Another issue is that taxpayers in Sindh feel discriminated against since other provinces are still in the process of finalising the rates and categories of services.

 The Public Accounts Committee has significant has significant powers to oversee public Government expenditure.
 The efficacy of the Committee depends on the performance of the Committee and the reports of the Auditor General which form the basis of the Committees work.
 The incumbent PAC has performed better than all other standing committees in the National Assembly.
 It has held the highest number of meetings, recovered Rs.
 115 billion of public money, cleared backlog of 9 years and headed a successful inquiry into the National Logistics Scam.
-However, the work of the PAC temporarily hit a snag as the ex-Chairman PAC Chaudhry Nisar Ali Khan on August 24, 2011 dissolved all special committees and sub committees of the Public Accounts Committee (PAC) in protest over the appointment of the new Auditor General, Akhtar Buland Rana, appointed by the Government on August 23, 2011 in a controversial move.
-The ex-Chairman Public Accounts Committee (PAC) Chaudhry Nisar Ali Khan said that "Mr. Rana had been brought to this constitutional position to protect the Government in PAC meetings when it will for the first time be taking up the accounts of the present Government."
+However, the work of the PAC hit a snag as the ex-Chairman PAC Chaudhry Nisar Ali Khan on August 24.
+2011 dissolved all special committees and sub committees of the Public Accounts Committee (PAC) in protest over the appointment of the new Auditor General, Akhtar Buland Rana, appointed by the Government on August 23, 2011 in a controversial move.
+The ex-Chairman Public Accounts Committee (PAC) Chaudhry Nisar Ali Khan said that "Mr. Rana had been brought to this constitutional position to protect the Government in PAC meetings when it will for the first time be taking up the accounts of the present Government."207